IurieCezar/Catalog/README.md

 ### Steps you need to take:

-1. Install Vagrant and VirtualBox on your machine(use links below)
+1. Install Vagrant and VirtualBox on your machine
 2. Clone the project
 3. Launch the Vagrant VM